wedeling/EasySurrogate/tutorials/gray_scott/Gray_Scott.md

 analysis = es.analysis.BaseAnalysis()
 ```

-The pdfs for all 4 QoI, computed from the trained reduced model and the training data are given below
+The pdfs for all 4 QoI, computed from the trained reduced model and the training data are given below.
+The peaks which can be observed in each pdf represent the  statistically stationary state, while the 'flat' part comes from the spinup period.

 ![alt text](pdfs.png)